jcu-eresearch/EnMaSSe-Deployment/README.rst

 -------

 1. Get git, python and virtualenv-2.7 working from the command line (see windows problems below).
-2. Get a valide c++ compiler working from the command line (see windows problems below).
+2. Get a valid c++ compiler working from the command line (see windows problems below).
-3. Complete steps 1-4 as above.
+3. Complete steps 1-5 as above.
 4. cd <deploy dir>
 5. deploy.bat